Introduction to Real-time Collaboration (RTC)

 The following example shows two editors that are collaborating using the TinyMCE Real-time Collaboration plugin.
 All network requests made by these editors, real or simulated, are being logged to the browser console.
 To view the network requests, open the browser console using the F12 keyboard key and navigate to the Console tab.

 Collaborator (user in the other editor):

 The Real-time Collaboration (RTC) plugin encrypts all content sent between clients.
 Clients are assigned a random presence ID when they connect, which is used to transmit their cursor position, along with their JWT user ID.
 This means the TinyMCE cloud services can not read any data transferred or know who is editing.
 Content and user data is only available to the page running TinyMCE.

 Some cloud services for TinyMCE require setting up JSON Web Token (JWT) authentication.
 JWTs are a common solution for communicating user authorization with web services.
 JWTs are used to communicate to TinyMCE that the user has been authorized to access Tiny Cloud services.

 For general information on JWTs, visit: https://jwt.io/.

-For information on using JWT authentication with the RTC plugin, see: JWT authentication.
+For information on using JWT authentication with the Real-time Collaboration (RTC) plugin, see: JWT authentication.

-The RTC plugin comes with a presence API that enables tracking when users enter/leave the session.
-The only user information shared over the wire is the user id stored in the JWT
+The Real-time Collaboration (RTC) plugin exports a presence API to enable tracking when users enter and leave the collaboration session.
+The only user information shared through the RTC server is the user id stored in the JWT

 sub claim.
-Other details such as the user’s full name is resolved locally so the Tiny Cloud will never see who is actually connecting.
-There are currently 8 distinct caret colors which can be assigned to a connecting user.
-More than 8 users can still connect, but then the colors will be reused.
+Other details such as the user’s full name are resolved locally so the Tiny Cloud will never see who is actually connecting.
+User resolution is performed through the

 Thanks for the feedback!